mhu10/scPanoView/README.md

 ## Installation ##
-**PanoView** is a python module that uses other common python libraries such as numpy, scipy, pandas, scikit-learn, etc. Prior installing PanoView from Github repository, please make sure that Git is probably installed or go to https://git-scm.com/  for the installation of Git.
+**PanoView** is a python module that uses other common python libraries such as numpy, scipy, pandas, scikit-learn, etc. Prior to installing PanoView from Github repository, please make sure that Git is probably installed or go to https://git-scm.com/  for the installation of Git.
 To install **PanoView** at your local computer, open your command prompt and type the following

 ```